Faulconbridge, New South Wales: Population

-In the 2016 Census, there were 4,025 people in Faulconbridge.
-82.8% of people were born in Australia.
+In the 2021 Census, there were 4,156 people in Faulconbridge, a 3.25% increase from 2016.
+82.4% of people were born in Australia.
 The next most common country of birth was England at 5.3%.
-92.7% of people spoke only English at home.
-The most common responses for religion were No Religion 34.8%, Catholic 19.7% and Anglican 18.3%.
+92.1% of people spoke only English at home.
+The most common responses for religion were No Religion 45.7%, Catholic 17.9% and Anglican 14.4%.

 Commercial areas

 There are two commercial areas in Faulconbridge.
-One known as Coomassie shops contains a petrol station, Chinese restaurant, tax accountant, hairdresser, vet, takeaway, pharmacy and liquor store while the second has a butchery, petrol station, hairdresser, physiotherapist, podiatrist, dance school, home builder and a large preschool.
-The second is close to the railway station.
+One known as Coomassie shops contains a petrol station, Chinese restaurant, tax accountant, hairdresser, vet, takeaway, pharmacy, pizza restaurant and liquor store while the second has Chapters & Leaves Tea Room, petrol station, hairdresser, physiotherapist, Beautician, home builder and a large preschool.
+The second is close to the railway station and a carpenter gothic style former chapel.

 Flora

 Faulconbridge is home to the rare Faulconbridge Mallee Ash.

+The Prime Ministers' Corridor of Oaks sits just to the north of the Great Western Highway in Faulconbridge, near the home of Henry Parkes, with an oak planted for each Australian Prime Minister.
+Its first tree was planted by—and for—Prime Minister Joseph Lyons and the most recent tree being planted by Julia Gillard.